bobshort4bobby4/Tom-Crean-pp1/README.md

   ### Design

   ##### Colour Scheme
-  There are three colour used in the site namely antarctic blue(#2b3f5c), white and a lighter blue(
+  There are three colour used in the site namely antarctic blue(#2b3f5c), white and a lighter blue(#004E7C).<br> These colours contrast well and are a good fit thematically.

+  ##### Typography
+  There are two font families used,
 </details>